This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 There are Obvious Downsides to Cooking While Traveling

 The other downside is that cooking takes effort.
-It’s an effort I enjoy, but I hate doing the dishes afterward — however few there may be.
+It’s an effort I enjoy, but I hate doing the dishes afterward.
 I don’t have a good solution for that (maybe you do? please?) so I just suck it up and remind myself the ten minutes it takes is faster than getting the bill at some restaurants!

-Even if your idea of vacation meal planning means grabbing a box of cereal and canned soup, having a kitchen in your accomodations is a big plus for 2020.
-Eat without the risk and save some money while you’re at it.
+Even if your idea of vacation meal planning means grabbing a box of cereal and canned soup, having a kitchen in your accomodations is a big plus for 2021.
+Eat without the infection risk and save some money while you’re at it.